crlsocro/PG6301-exam/README.md

 PG6301 exam 2021, Messaging system

-This exam is programmed in react, npm/node.js.
+This exam is programmed in react and npm/node.js.

 ## How to run the app: